Our pocket mid-century neighborhood is a fan favorite of visitors to Modernism Week.

 Our first Modernism Week occurred in February 2019 and featured six homes.
 Five of the homes were designed by William Krisel, AIA and built by the Alexander Construction Company while one home was built by SonGold Land Development Company where Jack Meiselman was its Vice-President.
 This tour featured The West Elm House I as well as a home that appeared on HGTV's Desert Flippers show.

-Thanks to You Tuber, Steve in Palm Springs, we have footage of our 2025 Modernism Week Tour.
+Thanks to You Tuber, Steve's Retired Life, we have footage of our 2025 Modernism Week Tour.
 Steve has captured what makes these homes, and our neighborhood, so special!
 With our appreciation to Steve, we present the following videos:

 Artist Josh Agle, known as Shag, has designed a home to make you feel like you've stepped foot into one of his paintings.
 Thousands of visitors have toured this home that was featured on our February 2025 tour.

-The Beverly is an expanded Alexander home reimagined by David Rios Designs - known for The Trixie Motel and other work.
+The Beverly is an expanded Alexander home reimagined by David Rios Designs - known for The Trixie Motel, The Velvet Rope among others.
 With custom wallpaper and pink accents throughout, you’ll feel like you’ve stepped into a suite at the Beverly Hills Hotel.
-This home was designed to entertain with two primary suites plus two additional bedrooms.
+This home was designed to entertain with two primary suites plus two more bedrooms.
 The outdoor space includes a pool and hot tub, but also three entertaining spaces.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.